microsoft/vs-streamjsonrpc/doc/rpc_marshalable_objects.md

 ## Resource leaks concerns

-When an marshalable object instance is sent over RPC, resources are held by both parties to marshal interactions with that object.
+When a marshalable object instance is sent over RPC, resources are held by both parties to marshal interactions with that object.

 These resources are released and the `IDisposable.Dispose()` method is invoked on the sender's marshalable object when any of these occur:

-1. The receiver calls `IDisposable.Dispose()` on the proxy.
+* The receiver calls `IDisposable.Dispose()` on the proxy.
-1. The JSON-RPC connection is closed.
+* The JSON-RPC connection is closed.

 ## Protocol